Time-Travel-Rephotography/Time-Travel-Rephotography.github.io/README.md

 Codes for the StyleGAN2 model come from [https://github.com/rosinality/stylegan2-pytorch](https://github.com/rosinality/stylegan2-pytorch).

 ## Acknowledgments
 We thank [Nick Brandreth](https://www.nickbrandreth.com/) for capturing the dry plate photos.
 We thank Bo Zhang, Qingnan Fan, Roy Or-El, Aleksander Holynski and Keunhong Park for insightful advice.
+We thank [Xiaojie Feng](https://github.com/fengxiaojie-coder) for his contributions on the colab demo.